2022 SFFMC Summer Gatherings were live!

 You may also sign up to lead a workshop after you get to camp if there are spots left.
 A sign-up board will be located near registration.

-Here are the workshops we have so far for our upcoming 2022 Labor Day weekend campout:
+Here are the workshops that were pre-scheduled for our 2022 Labor Day weekend gathering:

 Saturday 12:30 pm The Humorous Songs of Tom Lehrer and Allan Sherman, led by Danny Hirsch